How IT Improves Employee Morale and Retention

 Flexibility is one of the greatest morale boosters modern IT can provide.
 Being able to work from home, a client site, or a coffee shop is invaluable.

-But flexibility without boundaries can blur into burnout.
+But without clear boundaries, flexibility can lead to burnout.
 Smart IT systems help by:

 Allowing employees to set status indicators